Skip to main content

 • Project Name/ID: Each project has a unique name and ID.
 You can find it in the project selector dropdown or in the project’s URL.

 • Trace ID: Every trace has an ID.
 In the traces view, click on a specific trace to see its Trace ID (copyable from the trace details panel).
-You can use px trace <trace-id> to retrieve that exact trace.
+You can use px trace get <trace-id> to retrieve that exact trace.

 Usage